paulc4/mvc-exceptions/blog.md

 page has always been the `SimpleMappingExceptionResolver` (since Spring V1 in fact).
 However Spring Boot also provides for a fallback error-handling page.

-At start-up, Spring Boot tries to find a mapping for `/error`. (in the demo application this corresponds to the `error` view which maps in turn to the `error.html` Thymeleaf template).
-If no `/error` mapping can be found Spring Boot defines a fall-back error page - the so-called "Whitelabel Error Page" (a minimal page with just the HTTP status information and any error details, such as the message from an uncaught exception).
+At start-up, Spring Boot tries to find a mapping for `/error`.
+By convention, a URL ending in `/error` maps to a logical view of the same name: `error`.
+In the demo application this view maps in turn to the `error.html` Thymeleaf template.
+If using JSP, it would map to `error.jsp` according to the setup of your `InternalResourceViewResolver`.

+If no `/error` mapping can be found, Spring Boot defines its own fall-back error page - the so-called "Whitelabel Error Page" (a minimal page with just the HTTP status information and any error details, such as the message from an uncaught exception).
 If you rename the `error.html` template to, say, `error2.html` then restart, you will see it being used.

-By defining a Java configuration `@Bean`method called `defaultErrorView()` you can return your own error `View` instance. (see `ErrorMvcAutoConfiguration` for more information).
+By defining a Java configuration `@Bean`method called `defaultErrorView()` you can return your own error `View` instance. (see Spring Boot's `ErrorMvcAutoConfiguration` class for more information).

 What if you are already using `SimpleMappingExceptionResolver` to setup a default error view?
-Simple, make sure the `defaultErrorView` maps to _/error_ to match the default path expected by Spring Boot.
-Make sure you are using Spring Boot version `0.5.0.BUILD-SNAPSHOT` or later.
+Simple, make sure the `defaultErrorView` defines the same view that Spring Boot uses: `error`.
+(Make sure you are using Spring Boot version `0.5.0.BUILD-SNAPSHOT` or later.
 This does _not_ work with milestone `0.5.0.M5` or earlier).
 You can disable Spring boot's error page by setting the property `error.whitelabel.enabled` to `false`.
+Your container's default error page is used instead.
-There are examples of setting Spring Boot properties in the constructor of
+There are examples of setting this and other Spring Boot properties in the constructor of
 <a href="http://github.com/paulc4/mvc-exceptions/blob/master/src/main/java/demo1/main/Main.java">Main</a>

 Note that in the demo, the `defaultErrorView` property of the `SimpleMappingExceptionResolver` is